kiranshashiny/CountDownTimer_LEDDisplay/README.md

 Basis of the code is File-> Examples -> Analog-> AnalogInOutSerial which was later modified.

 The "counter" global variable keeps track of the seconds that the potentiometer was stopped and starts counting backwards.

+Other support programs used when developing were "File->Examples-> TM1637 -> TM1637Test"

 		  sensorValue = analogRead(analogInPin);